 Route 66, also known as “The Mother Road” or “Main Street of America,” was one of the original highways in the US.
 It was first established in 1926 and connected Chicago, Illinois to Santa Monica, California.
-It was a pathway for immigration during the Dust Bowl in the 1930s and a popular tourism route in the 1940s and ‘50s.
+It was a pathway for immigration during the Dust Bowl in the 1930s and a popular tourist route in the 1940s and ‘50s.
 This road sustained multiple small towns along the way, and after the birth of the US Interstate System, the lack of traffic led to the decline of multiple communities.
 Nowadays, this road provides a road trip into America’s past.
 As we are from the west, we’ll start our journey in California.

 Although not a complete ghost town, with a population of 23 in the year 2009, Goffs is a fascinating place to get a piece of desert history.
 Originally named Blake between 1893 and 1902 after Isaac Blake.
 Mr. Blake was the builder of the Nevada Southern Railway that began here.